dmbarbour/glas/docs/GlasZero.md

 *Aside:* Arity annotations are a convenient solution.
 In addition to providing stability, this reduces need to memoize computations during early development.
 There is a risk of users lying to the compiler, but this will eventually be caught.

 ## Detect and Forbid Shadowing

 Without shadowing, words have at most one definition within scope of a file.
-This constraint simplifies reasoning and debugging.
+This constraint simplifies reasoning, debugging, and compilation.

-The g0 compiler should report a shadowing error and fail if a word is called or explicitly defined before a later definition within the same file.
-Thus, programs may shadow implicit word definitions from 'open', but only if those definitions are not called.
+By default, a g0 compiler should report shadowing as an error and fail if a word is called or explicitly defined before a later definition within the same file.
+Thus, programs may shadow implicit word definitions from 'open', but only if the old definition is not used within the file.

-Access to words shadowed from 'open' may still be imported manually with renaming.

-        open foo
-        from foo import bar as foo-bar
-        prog bar [wrapper around foo-bar]

 ## Compilation Strategy for Programs